Welcome to today's edition of the Rush 24-7 podcast.

 When Newt Gingrich came out and said that the Paul Ryan plan was right-wing social engineering, Rush Limbaugh all but flayed him alive.

-First I listened to Rush Lindbaugh.
+First, I listened to Rush Limbaugh.

 I thought he was actually lining up against Newt here.

-As I look at it, I think in fact he's rolling over Romney here and would prefer to see Newt.
+As I look at it, I think, in fact, he's rolling over Romney here and would prefer to see Newt.

-So they're throwing it up against the wall, hoping something will stick.
+So they're throwing it up against the wall, hoping something will stick without the slightest idea how to interpret what's going on.

 Is there anybody more plain spoken than I am?